Birds of Kauai Feature image

 Western Meadowlark

-The western meadowlark bird is a North American native bird.
-Kauai Island is home to this bird.
-The residents told us that once introduced to controlling insects, they mostly fed on bugs and ate seeds and berries.
-Their underparts are yellow, and their upperparts are brownish.
+The western meadowlark bird is a North American native bird and now Kauai Island is its home.
+The residents told us that this was introduced to control insects as they mostly fed on bugs and ate seeds and berries.
+Their underparts are yellow, and upperparts are brownish.

-These birds have long bills and a brown band around their necks.
-They build their nests on the ground and are frequently destroyed by weather or animal movements.
+These birds have long bills and brown band around their necks.
+They build their nests on ground that are frequently destroyed by weather or animal movements.
 The western meadowlark breeds in grassland areas from March to July.

 Taxonomy of Western Meadowlark